harry-B6/IC-PCDA---CAPSTONE-PROJECT---HARRY-BAKHSHI/README.md

 The data source:  https://datahack.analyticsvidhya.com/contest/janatahack-demand-forecasting/True/#ProblemStatement

+## How to use this project

+After cloning the project, to use the adapted source code (adapted from Manu Joseph project - https://github.com/PacktPublishing/Modern-Time-Series-Forecasting-with-Python) in the src folder (used in some of the notebooks - https://github.com/harry-B6/IC_PCDA_capstone_Harry_Bakhshi/tree/main/main/src) simply add the src folder (and panel data conversion module if using) to the python environment path and for each notebook install extra packages required (commented out at the stage of the project in the Jupyter notebooks).

 ## Challenges and Future Work

 The first challenge encountered in this project was how best to work with the panel dataset.
 I chose to convert the data to a multivariate time series by binning the sales price, base price, units sold values, and featured/display aggregations for each product per timestamp, using justifiable measures selected from measures of central tendency (mean, median, mode) to ensure as much robustness to outliers as possible.
 Additionally, I created a module for parallel computing to enable parallel conversion of the panel data to a multivariate time series, creating a time series for each metric, product and store combination (= 10640 variables).
 This worked and was written to be as time- and memory- efficient as possible after much testing and re-examination of the code, implemented with the ability to pause and resume the code.
 However I chose to create variables only for each product and metric combination due to the time constraints of my capstone project and concerns about the likely forecastability of the majority of the 10640 variables created by the parallel conversion implemention.